fbpx

 Was Cocaine Really in Soda?
 A Brief History of Cocaine

 Although cocaine is relatively new to many enclaves of society, having been around in its current form for a little over a century, indigenous people in South America have been consuming the coca plant — from which it is derived — for thousands of years.
-When chewing on the leaves of this plant, they noticed a burst of energy in their bodies.
+When chewing on the leaves of this plant, they noticed short-term effects, namely a burst of energy in their bodies.
 Back in the 1500s, European explorers to the Andes region took note of the effects of the coca plant as well.
 Three centuries later, two German chemists would change everything.
 In 1855, a chemist and pharmacist named Friedrich Gaedcke was able to isolate cocaine’s alkaloid from the leaves of the plant.
 Seven years later, his countryman Albert Neimann would up the ante by distilling cocaine in its pure form.
 After this occurred, it wasn’t long before the drug was being put to use by the medical community and even included in an ingredient in tonics — not to mention America’s favorite drink, Coca-Cola.
 The drug would remain as an ingredient in the soda until 1904.

 The Early 1900s: Cocaine Users Notice Some Downsides